TheMonk2121/ai-dev-tasks/Task-List-B-1013-Advanced-RAG-Optimization.md

 **Description:** Perform final validation and quality assurance to ensure the system meets all requirements and quality standards.

 **Acceptance Criteria:**
-- [ ] All acceptance criteria met
+- [ ] All acceptance criteria me
 - [ ] Quality standards achieved
 - [ ] Documentation complete and accurate
-- [ ] System ready for production deployment
+- [ ] System ready for production deploymen

 **Testing Requirements:**
 - [ ] **Quality Assurance Tests**